input-output-hk/marlowe/response-to-audit-report.md

 >
 > If multiple cases in a case list can apply, the first one is taken.
 This behavior should be better communicated in the specification.

-Although this behavior is required by the Isabelle specification and implemented in the Plutus validator, the comment on `applyCases` has been editing in commit [08d6f34a](https://github.com/input-output-hk/marlowe-cardano/commit/08d6f34ac91da7aa34e7414c5bae0e33e9235d74) to reinforce that the first applicable `Case` is taken for a `When`.
+Although this behavior is required by the Isabelle specification and implemented in the Plutus validator, the comment on `applyCases` has been edited in commit [08d6f34a](https://github.com/input-output-hk/marlowe-cardano/commit/08d6f34ac91da7aa34e7414c5bae0e33e9235d74) to reinforce that the first applicable `Case` is taken for a `When`.

 ## 2.6 Haskell implementation